We’ve been talking a lot about the importance of online reviews

 Your employees are the front line of your business.
 They are the face of your company and are in touch with the day to day interactions with your customers.
 That’s why it’s crucial that they are a part of your review building strategy

 .
 Get them involved and see your reviews grow!

-Here are 5 tips to empower your employees to help get reviews
+Here are 5 tips to empower your employees to ask for reviews

 1. Offer an incentive